MotionBooth: Motion-Aware Customized Text-to-Video Generation: Experiments

 \textbf{Baselines.} Since we are pioneering motion-aware customized video generation, we compare our methods with closely related works, including DreamBooth~\cite{dreambooth}, CustomVideo~\cite{customvideo}, and DreamVideo~\cite{dreamvideo}.
 Dreambooth customizes subjects for text-to-image generation.
 We follow its practice with class preservation images and fine-tune T2V models for generating videos.
 CustomVideo is a recent video customizing method.
 We adopt its parameter-efficient training procedure.
 DreamVideo learns motion patterns from video data.
 To provide such data, we sample videos from Panda-70M, which are most relevant to the evaluation motions.
 Since these methods cannot control motions during inference, we apply our camera and object motion control technologies for a fair comparison.
 Additionally, we compare our camera control method with training-based methods, AnimateDiff~\cite{animatediff} and CameraCtrl~\cite{cameractrl}, focusing on camera motion control without subject customization.
 Since AnimateDiff is trained with only basic camera movement types and cannot take user-defined camera movement $\mathbf{c}_{cam} = [c_x, c_y]$ as input, we use the closest basic movement type for evaluation.

-\textbf{Evaluation metrics.} We evaluate motion-aware customized video generation from three aspects: region subject fidelity, temporal consistency, and camera motion fidelity. \textbf{1)} To ensure the subject is well-preserved and accurately generated in the specified motion, we introduce region CLIP similarity (R-CLIP) and region DINO similarity metrics (R-DINO).
+\textbf{Evaluation metrics.} We evaluate motion-aware customized video generation from four aspects: region subject fidelity, temporal consistency, camera motion fidelity, and video quality. \textbf{1)} To ensure the subject is well-preserved and accurately generated in the specified motion, we introduce region CLIP similarity (R-CLIP) and region DINO similarity metrics (R-DINO).
 These metrics utilize the CLIP~\cite{clip} and DINOv2~\cite{dinov2} models to compute the similarities between the subject images and frame regions indicated by bounding boxes.
 Additionally, we use CLIP image-text similarity (CLIP-T) to measure the similarity between entire frames and text prompts. \textbf{2)} We evaluate temporal consistency by computing CLIP image features between each consecutive frame. \textbf{3)} We use VideoFlow~\cite{videoflow} to predict the optical flow of the generated videos.
-Then, we calculate the flow error by comparing the predicted flow with the ground-truth camera motion provided in the evaluation dataset.
+Then, we calculate the flow error by comparing the predicted flow with the ground-truth camera motion provided in the evaluation dataset. \textbf{4)} We randomly select 1000 videos from the MSRVTT dataset~\cite{msrvtt}, predict their camera motion sequences with VideoFlow~\cite{videoflow}, and compute the FVD metric for camera motion control only.